Cruikshanks/mac-setup/git.md

 git config --global pull.ff only
 ```

-Recently Git 2.27 adding a warning if doing a git pull when the `git config pull` setting is missing.
+Git 2.27 adding a warning if doing a git pull when the `git config pull` setting is missing.
 The full message is

 ```text
 warning: Pulling without specifying how to reconcile divergent branches is